RobertPoncelet/Underlogue/README.md

 Todo
 ------
+1. Fix various bugs with the ncurses display
 1. Add the rest of the characters to the JSON file
 3. Better layout of ncurses windows
 2. Handle terminal window resizing